-Submit an essay that critically surveys the secondary and primary literature on your subject of research.
-This essay will form the basis of your assessment for the third semester.
+Submission of an essay that critically surveys the secondary and primary literature on the subject of research.
+This essay will form the basis of assessment for the third semester.
 The word limits for the essay are a minimum of 4000 and a maximum of 5000 words.